 As you can see from the above photo, Jack my two year old loved be the generous Valentine heart cookie “sugar applier”.
 Below you can see the very cool platter by Nora Fleming that I love to use year-round.
 I just switch out the little “mini” (similar, here) that slides into the hole on the edge of the plate as the event changes.

-During our week we went to the Living Desert which is a zoo not too far from our La Quinta, California home.
+During our week, we went to the Living Desert which is a zoo not too far from our La Quinta, California home.
+The Living Desert is a desert botanical garden and zoo located in Palm Desert.
 Above you can see how Jack measured up to the kangaroo, as well as the two of us attempting to feed the giraffe some lettuce!

 Grandpa (alias: Mr. G.Q.) went on on walk to see the ducks with Baby Connor.

 The ducks were glad to be fed.
 Here’s a photo of the young family.

 Don’t these Valentine’s Day cake pops look yummy?
 They are DELICIOUS!
 And so easy to make!

 -You just put 52 oreos in a food processor and grind them until they’re chocolate crumbs.